void-linux/void-docs/src/config/services/index.md

 - a reliable logging facility for services, where the log service stays up as long as the relevant service is running and possibly writing to the log.

+If you don't need a program to be running constantly, but would like it to run at regular intervals, you might like to consider using a [cron daemon](../cron.md).

 ## Section Contents

 - [Per-User Services](./user-services.md)